akasper/dnd/maneuvers.md

 may make another attack.
 If the attack succeeds, it it automatically a critical hit.

+### Hustle
+You focus on acting quickly.

+* It is the beginning of the round, immediately after maneuvers have refreshed, but before you have rolled initiative.

+Add 1d6 to your initiative roll for the round.

+_Special_: You may use more than one maneuver to hustle.
+Each additional maneuver expended grands an additional 1d6 to your initiative roll.

 ### Parry
 You deflect an incoming attack with your weapon.